A New Family Member – how to prepare your firstborn

 To summarise, there are plenty of little jobs around the new family member that your first born might enjoy being in charge.
 In addition, this responsibility will make them feel useful and appreciated.
 Over time you might want to extend or change your child’s role around the baby, depending on their reaction and inclination.
 Whether your older firstborn is happy to have a newborn sibling or not is something that you cannot control.
 However, with these little tips you can ease the path from outright rejection to acceptance, which will finally turn into love.

-If you’d like to read about how to prepare a Montessori baby space, click here.
+If you’d like to read about how to prepare a Montessori baby space, click here, and in this post you can learn about the Montessori baby routine.

 Do you have any other tips to share that worked with your children?